minibolt-guide/minibolt/guide/bonus/bitcoin/bitboxapp.md

 ### General

-On your regular computer, configure the BitBoxApp to use your RaspiBolt:
+On your regular computer, configure the BitBoxApp to use your MiniBolt:

 * In the sidebar, select `Settings` > `Connect your own full node`
-* In the field "Enter the endpoint" enter the hostname or ip address and the port, e.g. `raspibolt.local:50002`
+* In the field "Enter the endpoint" enter the hostname or ip address and the port, e.g. `minibolt.local:50002`
 * Click on "Download remote certificate"
 * Click "Check", you should be prompted with the message "Successfully establised a connection"
 * Click "Add" to add your server to the list on the top